 Could it finally be possible to live the dream portrayed by classic 80s sci-fi movies? building of a technological utopia in which man and machine are indistinguishable and co-exist in harmony.
 A reality so advanced that our ancestors would consider it alien.

 In the past decade alone, the technological landscape has vastly transformed.
-It is not so long ago when phones with buttons were considered the accepted norm.
+Not so long ago, phones with buttons were the norm.
 Take the lowest spec smartphone you can find and travel back in time to 20 years ago, you will most likely be considered a wizard;

 “wow! you touch the screen and it moves, what! you can ask it a question and it responds with a human voice?!
 Incredible!! what magic is this sir?”

 These are likely the sentiments you will receive.
 Intelligent interfaces, which include the disruptive introduction of touch screens in the smartphone industry, the adoption of voice commands, advanced biometric systems, the meteoric rise of AI-based systems comprised of computer vision, natural language processing and augmented reality have greatly transformed the manner in which we conduct business and interact with computers.

 Intelligent interfaces aim to incorporate automated capabilities in human-computer interaction with an end goal of maximizing performance and enabling seamless, intuitive and natural methods of communication between humans and computers.
 Intelligent interfaces, in particular, grant computers abilities previously accessible only to humans.
 Examples include how to perceive, interpret, learn, use language, reason, plan and decide.